5l1v3r1/p0wnedReverse/README.md

 ### Todo:

-* Automatic generation of custom Binaries using a Windows Forms Application.
+* Create a Windows Forms Application that automaticly generates binaries with custom PowerShell functions and VBScript Macros for Spear Phishing Campaigns.

 ### Contact: